geroldmeisinger/ComfyUI-outputlists-combiner/README.md

 (ComfyUI workflow included)

-Makes use of ComfyUI-HTTP's `HTTP GET Request` to call PromptManager's search API route and `JSON OutputList` to extract the `text` field using a JSONPath.
+Makes use of ComfyUI-HTTP's `HTTP GET Request` to call PromptManager's search API route at `http://127.0.0.1:8188/prompt_manager/search` and `JSON OutputList` to extract the `text` field using a JSONPath.
 The prompts are emitted as an OutputList and will be processed sequentially.

 ## XYZ-GridPlots with Videos